Project - photo studio in Palma

 3. You chose a combination of microcement and Flat Oak – can you tell us about the thoughts behind that?

-4. How did the renovation process itself go?
+4. How did the renovation process go?

 5. How does the studio function now that it is finished?